 Assessment, Diagnosis and Treatment Recommendations.

-A single session intended for assessment, diagnosis and treatment recommendations only.
+A single counseling service session intended for assessment, diagnosis and treatment recommendations only.
 A history and interview(s) combined with some assessment tools allows Kari to formulate her diagnosis and offers recommendations going forward.

 A strategic treatment plan using evidence-based therapies, prioritized interventions based on acuity, including coordinated care with other treatment providers; such as psychiatrist, primary care and dietitian.